Shimin233/Python100days/Day9/Organize your Python code.md

 11
 ```

-形参

-实参
+#### 1.2 Parameter and argument
+There are two types of variables involved in the definition and use of a function: __parameter__ （形式参数，形参）and __argument__ （实际参数，实参）.
+The former one refers to the variable used to define a function, like `name` in the `MySecondFunction(name)`; the latter refers to the variable inputted to operate the function, like `Alice` in `MySecondFunction('Alice')`.

 ## Keys
-- Three key factors in Python code
+- Three key factors in Python code: 1.
+Function, 2.
+Module, and 3.
+Item
-  1. Function: use `def` to define new functions, with/without inputted item(s)
+   1.1 Define a funciton: use `def` to define new functions, with/without inputted item(s)
-  2. Module
-  3. Item
+   1.2 Parameter and arguemnt